Meetecho is a WebRTC application that is accessed through a web browser, so you do not need to install anything, just follow the appropriate link.

-5. Participate in the session
+Participating in the session

 When speaking, please start by stating your name and any affiliation information you would like to share so that information is available to people listing to the audio, including the audio-only recordings of the session.

 If you will be presenting using slides, coordinating with the session chair in advance is strongly recommended as there are several options for sharing slides during the session.
-Please review this video, which describes a new Meetecho feature which allows presentation of slides pre-loaded into the IETF Datatracker for the session or slides uploaded via Meetecho.

 If you run into trouble setting up for an IETF meeting using Meetecho, or would like additional information, please contact email@example.com.